 There is no particular clothes moth season, as the moths live indoors.
 However, temperature does impact the speed of development (and therefore the size of their appetite!), with warmer temperatures speeding up their life-cycle.
 As such you need to be on guard against clothes moths year round.

-- Regularly vaccum all carpeted rooms, especially in undisturbed areas, such as under heavy furniture
+- Regularly vacuum all carpeted rooms, especially in undisturbed areas, such as under heavy furniture

 - Move or inspect under heavy furniture in carpeted rooms for signs of damage / insect activity

 - At the end of each season, wash and store clothes that will not be used for a while in sealed bags or suitcases.
-The inclusion of “moth balls” can be a good idea.
+If you are not sure your clothes are free of pests before storage, your clothes should be thoroughly washed in hot water / tumble dried / placed in sealed plastic bag for several hours (using the appropriate method for the fabric), before storing in a well sealed bag or container

-- Wardrobes and drawers can be treated with an insecticide spray labeled for clothes moths.
+- Drawers can be treated with an insecticide spray labeled for clothes moths, such as PestXpert Pro-Spray Flying.
 Make sure clothes are removed before spraying and wait until the treatment has dried before returning the clothes.